 PROFILE: Founded in 1929, the Samuel H. Kress Foundation seeks to “support [for] the work of individuals and institutions engaged with the appreciation, interpretation, preservation, study and teaching of the history of European art and architecture from antiquity to the dawn of the modern era.”
 Each year the foundation invests several million dollars into museums, post-secondary institutions and a few libraries, but the grant dollars go around.
 The foundation conducts grantmaking through three programs concerning History of Art, Conservation, and Digital Resources.

-The Digital Resources program supports the integration of “new technologies into the practice of art history and the creation of important online resources in art history, including both textual and visual resources.”
-The main objective of the program is “to foster new forms of research and collaboration as well as new approaches to teaching and learning,” although a variety of other projects may also receive funding.
+The foundation’s History of Art program supports “scholarly projects that will enhance the understanding and appreciation of European art and architecture.”
+Projects receiving past support include everything from museum exhibitions to technical and scientific studies.
+This leaves a wide berth for art historians looking for funding.
+The Conservation program supports the “professional practice of art conservation, including conservation research, scholarly publications, international conferences and symposia.”
+In the past, colleges and universities have received grants in all of these areas, but in recent years the foundation has awarded fewer grants through this program.
+Lastly, Kress's Digital Resources program supports the integration of “new technologies into the practice of art history and the creation of important online resources in art history, including both textual and visual resources.”
+The main objective of the program is “to foster new forms of research and collaboration as well as new approaches to teaching and learning,” though a variety of other projects may also receive funding.